vgreff/learning/viEditor/vi_cmd.md

 BTW arrow keys work in both command mode and insert mode

-command mode
+## command mode
 :q to quit
-:q! to quit
+:q! to force quit

+:w save current file
+:w! forceful save
+:wq save and quit
+:wq! same but forces

+:history  - show history of commands from command mode

 navigate with arrows key or (hjkl) (left,down,up,right) { or }   keys to skip a block of code up of down

+### copy/paste
 dd delete a line
 yy copying
 p pasting

 :e file1.txt    to edit another file
-:r read a file and insert in current buffer /searchtext top to bottom
+:r read a file and insert in current buffer

+### search/replace
+/searchtext top to bottom
 ?searchtext bottom to top
-:%s/abc/xyz/g for replacing

 n for next search text top bottom
 N for next search text bottom top
+* goes to a places of the word search fchar goes to next char tchar goes to space before next char

+:%s/abc/xyz/g for replacing

+### undo/redo/repaet
+u undo
-O or o new line above or below r replace text instead of insert u undo ctrl-r redo an undo
+ctrl-r redo an undo
 :u undo
 . repeat last command (think macro)

+### shell
 :! ls -L
-:r !ls -l    for reading output of ls in current buffer :se ts=2   set tabstop to 2 spaces
+:r !ls -l    for reading output of ls in current buffer

-:w save current file
-:w! forceful save
-:wq save and quit
-:wq!
-:history  - show history of commands from command mode
+:se ts=4   set tabstop to 2 spaces

+### naviagtion
+O or o new line above or below r replace text instead of insert i insert mode a append after current position
+A append at end of line

+### naviagtion in a line
 $ end of line
 ^ or 0w beginning of line
 0 column zero

 w or b to move forward/backward 1 word at a time
 W or B  same but ignores ponctualtion

+### naviagtion across lines
 % jumps to other () or {}
+{ or }   keys to skip a block of code up of down
+:1 first line
+gg goto top of file
+G last line
+:n goto n line

+### delete
 x delete single char
 d% deletes that block
 dw deletes a word
 d} deletes a block
-d% deletes a parentethis
+d% deletes a parenthethis block
-a append after current position
-A append at end of line
 D  deletes to end of the line
-C  deletes to end of the line and enter insert mode = Change cw change current word (enter inserm mode) ct} change to next }
+C  deletes to end of the line and enter insert mode = Change 3 dd - deletes 3 lines

+### change text
+cw change current word (enter inserm mode) ct} change to next }
 r just replace a letter
 R replace until ESC
-* goes to a places of the word search zz recenters buffer so current line in the middle of the vertical fchar goes to next char tchar goes to space before next char
 ~ changes the case of current char
 > indent line

-:1 first line
-gg goto top of file
-G last line
-:n goto n line
+zz recenters buffer so current line in the middle of the vertical

+### split windows
 :sp  split buffer horizontally
 :vsp split buffer vertically
 ctrl-w arrow keys to switch to  windows ctrl-w - or +  or = to change size ctrl-w q   to close current ctrl-w r or R   to rotate windows to right or left current

+### MACROS
+qchar char=name of macro, q again to stop recording marcro
+@char to replay macro
+20 @char replays macro 20 times

 when load many files
 vi *